 In addition to this, you as a store owner should want a tool that is customizable, because having a one-size-fits-all cart may not work well for your particular WordPress layout and color scheme.

-Thankfully, since there are so many wordpress e-commerce tools for selling digital downloads out there, we’ve compiled a list of 18 of the most relevant ones with their pros and cons to make it easier for you to decide which one is best suited to your needs in 2020.
+Thankfully, since there are so many WordPress eCommerce tools for selling digital downloads out there, we’ve compiled a list of 18 of the most relevant ones with their pros and cons to make it easier for you to decide which one is best suited to your needs in 2022.

 First option – our own Sellfy.
 Using Sellfy is the fastest way you can start selling digital downloads on WordPress.